-Management Support System (MSS) explains the system in place to help importers to keep more accurate administrative records and pay the correct amount of duty.
+The Management Support System (MSS) explains how importers can keep more accurate administrative records and pay the correct amount of duty.

 When a customs audit takes place, the local officer holds records of actual data entered and will raise assessments against traders on duties for imports not recognised by the trader’s records but actually declared to customs.
 This mainly arises where an appointed agent has inadvertently failed to make a correct declaration.
 It is the importer who is responsible for correctly declaring goods and only negligible liability is placed upon the agent.
 Larger traders with multi-site operations have particular difficulty in keeping administrative records of their imports due to the number of different locations employing different agents.

 Providing records to traders means their work would be simplified and they would have a better chance of getting it right.
 Customs would need to spend less time chasing cases of inadvertent non-compliance.
 Traders own management information and administration systems would also benefit, for example, by giving accurate figures for total amount of duty paid against value of goods entered.